Calming the Storm

 Umbrella, snow shovel, thermometer, or other items that relate to storms.

-Pictures of storm clouds available at:
+Pictures of storm clouds

 Do you like to watch storms form in the sky?
 Clouds develop and darken.
 Rain falls, a light mist or it may seem like a hose has been turned on.
 If you are outside you might get wet.